 * All stats are from July 2022 - January 2023.

 What is sextortion?

-What do if you’re being sextorted
+What should youth do if they are being sextorted?

 If someone is threatening to share your nude image or video, there is help: